hngi/fedora/README.md

 2. When you document, list each member and what they contributed.
 3. Also, note, deadline might change

-## This is just for Deployment Testing - https://hngi.github.io/html/.
+## This is setup for reviewing Deployment Tests - https://hngi.github.io/html/.